rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

             .withDataPlaneUrl(DATA_PLANE_URL)
             .withTrackLifecycleEvens(true)
             .withRecordScreenViews(true)
-RSClient.getInstance(WRITE_KEY, config: builder.build(),options: option)// passing the rudderoption object containing custom integrations here
+RSClient.getInstance(WRITE_KEY, config: builder.build(),options: option)// passing the rudderoption object containing the list of destination(s) you specified
 ```
 {% endtab %}
 {% endtabs %}

-### 2. Passing custom destinations while making any event call:
+### 2. Passing the destinations while making any event call:

-This approach is helpful when you want to send only a particular event to the custom destination(s) or if you want to override the destinations passed with the SDK initialization for a particular event.
+This approach is helpful when you want to enable/disable sending only a particular event to the specified destination(s) or if you want to override the specified destinations passed with the SDK initialization for a particular event.

 {% tabs %}
 {% tab title="Objective-C" %}